-Nonresidential building construction and renovation activity, as reported by the federal government, declined over the three-year period of 2001 to 2003 and has expanded moderately during

-2004 and 2005, and was strong during 2006 through 2008.
-During the decline and through 2003, we responded to market challenges by pursuing work in sectors less affected by this downturn, such as government, educational, and health care facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
+Nonresidential building construction and renovation activity, as reported by the federal government, declined over the three year period of 2001 to 2003 and expanded moderately during 2004 and 2005, and was strong during 2006 and 2007.
+During the decline and through 2003, we responded to market challenges by pursuing work in sectors less affected by this downturn, such as government, educational, and healthcare facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
 We also responded to declining gross profits over those years by reducing our selling, general, and administrative expenses, and our indirect project and service overhead costs.
 We believe our efforts in these areas partially offset the decline in our profitability over that period.
-We have experienced notable improvements in both industry activity as well as our own results since 2004, as discussed further under "Results of Operations" below.
+We have experienced notable improvements in both industry activity as well as our own results since 2004.